 For example, if you are a system manager or an operator, you must frequently perform data integrity tasks such as backing up media.
-You could enter all of the commands, parameters, and qualifiers required to back up your media each time that you perform the backup operation, or you can write a single command procedure (containing that set of commands, qualifiers, and parameters) that, when executed, would also perform the backup operation.
+You could enter all of the commands, parameters, and qualifiers required to back up your media each time that you perform the backup operation, or you can write a

-In order to familiarize yourself with the syntax used to design and execute command procedures, see the OpenVMS User's Manual.
+In order to familiarize yourself with the syntax used to design and execute command procedures, see the VSI OpenVMS User's Manual.